Dofus-Batteries-Included/DBI.Plugins/README.md

 }
 ```

-Compile the project and move the `DofusBatteriesIncluded.Core.dll` assembly and the project assembly to the `BepInEx/plugins/` folder of the game.
+Compile the project and move the `DofusBatteriesIncluded.Plugins.Core.dll` assembly and the project assembly to the `BepInEx/plugins/` folder of the game.
 Run `Dofus.exe` and wait for the log message.\
 Congrats!

 Assemblies from the `Interop/` folder can be referenced using a `<HintPath>`, for example: